 Darkfield microscopy is a simple and popular method for rendering unstained and transparent specimens clearly visible.
 Good candidates for darkfield observation often have refractive indices very close in value to that of their surroundings and are difficult to image with conventional brightfield techniques.
 As an example, small aquatic organisms, oocytes, and cells in tissue culture have a refractive index ranging from 1.2 to 1.4, resulting in a negligible optical difference from the surrounding aqueous medium (refractive index of 1.3).
 These and similar specimens are ideal candidates for observation with darkfield illumination techniques.

-The configuration presented in Figure 1 illustrates a modern Nikon SMZ1500 stereomicroscope equipped with an advanced stand containing provisions for both brightfield and darkfield illumination through a clear glass stage mounted on the top of the stand.
+The configuration presented in Figure 1 illustrates a Nikon SMZ1500 stereomicroscope equipped with an advanced stand containing provisions for both brightfield and darkfield illumination through a clear glass stage mounted on the top of the stand.
 Also depicted is a digital Internet camera system (Nikon Dn100) capable of transferring images collected by the microscope to remote observers.
 Details of the darkfield illumination mechanism are discussed below.
+Many current Nikon stereomicroscopes are also compatible with Darkfield illumination.

 Illumination of specimens by darkfield requires blocking out of the central light rays along the optical axis of the microscope, which ordinarily pass through and around (surrounding) the specimen.
 Blocking these light rays allows only those oblique rays originating at large angles to strike the specimen positioned on the microscope stage.
 In a compound microscope equipped with a simple condenser system, the condenser (Abbe-style) top lens is spherically concave, enabling light rays emerging from the surface in all azimuths to form an inverted hollow cone of illumination having an apex centered in the specimen plane.
 If no specimen is present on the stage, and the numerical aperture of the condenser is greater than that of the objective, the oblique rays cross and miss entering the objective front lens because of their obliquity.
 The field of view will appear dark.